debraville7/Bike-Sharing-Analysis/README.md

 # Dataset
- The columns are splitted into three main groups:
+ The columns from the original dataset are splitted into three main groups:

 - temporal features: This contains information about the time at which the record was registered.
 This group contains the dteday, season, yr, mnth, hr, holiday, weekday, and workingday columns.
 - weather related features: This contains information about the weather conditions.
 The weathersit, temp, atemp, hum, and windspeed columns are included in this group.